andrewdkennedy1/Snapchat-Memories-Downloader/README.md

 The tool will still work without FFmpeg - videos will be saved as separate `-main` and `-overlay` files.

+### FFmpeg Merge Fails (Video Overlays)

+If video overlay merging fails with `Conversion failed!`:

+- Make sure your FFmpeg build includes the `libx264` video encoder.
+- Some videos may have audio codecs that can’t be stream-copied into MP4; the downloader will retry by re-encoding audio to AAC.
+- If it still fails, the tool will keep the separate `-main`/`-overlay` files so you can merge later.

 ### Web Version: FFmpeg.wasm CORS Error